Every Gary Oldman Movie Ranked Worst To Best

 Exploring the origins of the popular DC Comics character, 2005's groundbreaking film "Batman Begins" follows billionaire Bruce Wayne (Christian Bale) as he struggles with the death of his parents.
 After traveling the world training in martial arts, Batman returns to save Gotham City from a sinister plot hatched by the villainous Scarecrow (Cillian Murphy) and the man who trained Bruce, Ra's al Ghul (Liam Neeson).
 Aiding him in protecting the city are his butler Alfred Pennyworth (Michael Caine), police sergeant Jim Gordon (Gary Oldman), Wayne Enterprise's tech guy Lucius Fox (Morgan Freeman), and District Attorney Rachel Dawes (Katie Holmes).

-Christopher Nolan's "Batman Begins" was a big hit, revitalizing the Batman franchise after the disappointment of Joel Schumacher's campy "Batman & Robin."
-The film earned praise for its more realistic take, dramatic characters, and complex storyline and earned almost $400 million worldwide.
+Christopher Nolan's "Batman Begins" was a big hit, revitalizing the Batman franchise after the disappointment of Joel Schumacher's campy "Batman and Robin."
+The film earned praise for its more realistic take, dramatic characters, and complex storyline, earning almost $400 million worldwide.

 "Batman Begins" also impacted the culture at large.
-As noted in a Forbes article discussing the film's ten year anniversary, "'Reboot' became part of our modern vocabulary, and superhero origin stories became increasingly en vogue for the genre.
+As noted by Forbes on the film's 10-year anniversary, "'Reboot' became part of our modern vocabulary, and superhero origin stories became increasingly en vogue for the genre.
 The phrase 'dark and gritty' likewise joined the cinematic lexicon, influencing our perception of different approaches to storytelling."

-2004's "Harry Potter and the Prisoner of Azkaban," follows Harry Potter (Daniel Radcliffe), who learns that the Voldemort supporter Sirius Black (Gary Oldman) has escaped from the wizard prison Azkaban and is coming for him.
+2004's dark "Harry Potter and the Prisoner of Azkaban," finds Harry Potter (Daniel Radcliffe) learning that the Voldemort supporter Sirius Black (Gary Oldman) has escaped from the wizard prison Azkaban and is coming for him.
 Badly affected by the presence of the prison guard Dementors that seek Black, Harry takes private lessons with new Defense Against the Dark Arts teacher Remus Lupin (David Thewlis) who may just be keeping a few secrets from Harry.

 The third Harry Potter film featured many changes that pushed the series into bold new directions.
 The tone was darker and moodier, while still retaining a sense of magical wonder, thanks to the imaginative work of director Alfonso Cuarón.
 A more mysterious Michael Gambon replaced the recently deceased Richard Harris as Hogwarts Headmaster Albus Dumbledore.
 The main cast were no longer confined to wearing only their school robes.
 All of these changes resulted in a superb film that broke box office records and made it the second highest rated Harry Potter film on Rotten Tomatoes, IMDb, and Metacritic.